yijingch/afistforair.github.io/about.md

 comments: false
 ---

 Her fragments exploded everywhere and were tossed around by strangers, friends, and herself in pure ecstasy.
-She can be reached via tripletabs at gmail dot com.
+She cannot be reached.
+Go visit a lake.